davebenson/doom4-walkthrough/README.md

 NOTE: This challenge is frustrating for many people, since it has little margin for error.
 However, it is worth the practice, because the Rune is critical for some of the bosses.

+From this location, you can drop down SECRET 7.2 which has a Mega Health and ELITE GUARD 7.2.
+Equip In-Flight Mobility.
+Go to the edge of the rock with the chasm and go to the edge of the rock.
+Turn around so that so can drop backward off the rock and face into it.
+Walk backward and fell to a cave, jumping forward right as you see it, so that you'll land on the Mega Health.
+The Elite Guard is in the shaft behind it.
+To get back, jump to a rock with a blue booster.

 ## Mission 7: Fight: Security Station
 To get here, from the Main Cargo Bay, look for a pile of 3 crates to climb on.
 The door should have a marker on it (an in-game destination) and there should be Gas here.